syncfusion-content/javascript-docs/js/api/global.md

 ### FormPosition
 {:#enum:formposition}

-Set the position of an External edit form either in the top-right or bottom-left of the grid
+Specifies whether position in  the editform is top-right or bottom-left.

 #### Properties

-Set the position of an External edit form either in the top-right or bottom-left of the grid
+Specifies whether position in  the editform is top-right or bottom-left.

 <table class="props">
 <thead>